Phyx10n/PD2-Filter/README.md

 The filter makes minimal changes to item colors/text, other than dots surrounding the items to indicate value, staffmod/affix/socket/ethereal/corruption indicators on relevant items, and some minor changes to potions/gems for easier identification and smaller titles.

+## Versions
+* Main: Regular version of the filter for most users
+* Revealed: Shows unique names when unidentified
+* Crafting: Shows crafting bases
+* Beta: Main, but with additional experimental features

 ## Features
 * Socket/Upgrade recipes
 * Map immunities, and highest resistances